bdamon/MuscleDTI_Toolbox/README.md

 At any stage, the results can be visualized using the function fiber_visualizer.
 The user can select the mask, seed surface, and/or fiber tracts for display.
 The user can also select which image slices to display for anatomical reference.

 ## 6. Other Resources
-Several recent review on muscle DTMRI include:
+Several recent reviews on muscle DTMRI include:

 [Skeletal muscle DT-MRI fiber tracking: Rationale, data acquisition and analysis methods, applications, and future directions](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5136336/)